 The venerable Humpback Bridge lays claim to being the oldest of Virginia's remaining covered bridges.

-It was part of the James River and Kanawha Turnpike and succeeds three other bridges at the site.
-It stretchesover Dunlap Creek, a tributary of the Jackson River that joins the Cowpasture River near Iron Gate to form the James River.
+It stretches over Dunlap Creek, a tributary of the Jackson River that joins the Cowpasture River near Iron Gate to form the James River.

 The first structure was built in the 1820s and was washed away by a flood on May 12, 1837.

 The third, as the annual report of the turnpike company put it, "gave way" in 1856.

 The 100-foot-long, single-span structure is four feet higher at its center than it is at either end, thus the name, "Humpback".

-It can be reached from Interstate 64 by taking exit 10 to Route 60 and traveling one-half mile east, or by taking Route 60 west from Covington.
+Humpback Bridge can be reached from Interstate 64 by taking exit 10 to Route 60 and traveling one-half mile east, or by taking Route 60 west from Covington.